Coronavirus and car finance

 Help is at hand if you are struggling to make monthly car payments because of financial difficulties caused by COVID-19 coronavirus.

-Consumers struggling to make car finance payments because of the coronavirus are set to be offered help under proposals revealed by the Financial Conduct Authority (FCA).
+Consumers struggling to make car finance payments because of the coronavirus have been offered help under measures implemented by the Financial Conduct Authority (FCA).

 - FCA announces proposals to help consumers